Insights into Sheng Siong’s Dividends

 The following shows Sheng Siong’s earnings per share, total dividend per share, and dividend payout ratio (dividend as a percentage of earnings) since 2016:

 Earnings per share (Singapore cents) 4.17 4.64 4.71 5.04 9.22

 Total dividend per share

 Dividend payout ratio 89.9% 71.1% 72.2% 70.4% 70.5%

 Sheng Siong’s dividend is well-covered, as it pays out below 100% of its earnings as dividends.

-In terms of free cash flow, the supermarket chain dished out around 80% of it as total dividend for 2018, which is also conservative.
+In terms of free cash flow, the supermarket chain dished out around 84% and 38% of it as total dividend for 2019 and 2020, respectively, which are also prudent.